• Skip to primary navigation

 Instructions

-• Carefully remove the bowl from the pot and wipe the bottom and side dry.
-Transfer the egg white mixture into your stand mixer bowl and beat with the balloon attachment on medium speed.
-Stream in the vinegar or lemon juice, and continue beating until stiff peak forms and the meringue is shiny and smooth.
+• Make the meringue – Carefully remove the bowl from the pot and wipe the bottom and side dry.
+Transfer the egg white mixture into your stand mixer bowl and beat with the balloon attachment on low speed.
+Stream in the vinegar or lemon juice, and gradually increase the mixer speed to medium.
+Continue beating until stiff peak forms and the meringue is shiny and smooth.
+NOTE: Stop the mixer to check on the meringue throughout the process to ensure you don't overbeat it.
+Once it gets to medium peak, you can increase mixer speed to medium high to quickly beat it to stiff peak.

-• Reduce mixer speed to low and slowly add the room temperature cubed butter, one cube at a time, allowing it to incorporate into the meringue before adding another.
+• Add butter – Reduce the mixer to low speed and slowly add the room temperature cubed butter, one cube at a time, allowing it to incorporate into the meringue before adding another.

 Video